apache/camel/examples/camel-example-aggregate/README.md

 	mvn camel:run

-To stop the example hit `Ctrl-C`.
+To stop the example hit <kbd>ctrl</kbd>+<kbd>c</kbd>.
 If you restart it and resume entering numbers you should see that it remembered previously entered values, as it uses a persistent store.

 ### Documentation